 These reductions can lead to the loss of up to $10 billion in additional revenue.
 J.P.
 Morgan Chase & Co. and PNC Financial Services Group are already changing their ATM policies to collect more fees.
 The standard in the industry for taking money out of rival banks ATM’s is about $3, a number of these banks are exploring charging up to $5.

 Last year banks collected roughly $3 billion from charging their customers for using another institution’s ATM.
 The banking industry says the higher fees on their machines are necessary because of the expense of maintaining and operating their ATM networks is rising.
-Banks spend on average $12,000 to $15,000 a year to maintain each ATM, however small banks and credit unions haven’t started to raise their ATM fees.
+Banks spend, on average, $12,000 to $15,000 a year to keep each ATM.
+However, small banks and credit unions haven’t started to raise their ATM fees.

-Some banks are part of the Allpoint ATM Network, which is a large network of ATMs which don’t charge member banks fees.
+Some banks are part of the Allpoint ATM Network, which is a large network of ATMs that don’t charge membership fees.

 Finally, click the site to get information on Michigan Insurance Fees.